Working as a Social Worker (NOC 4152)

 The regulatory body for the practice of social work in British Columbia

-- Canadian Association of Schools of Social Work (CASWE)
+- Canadian Association for Social Work Education (CASWE)

 Search the Vancouver Public Library catalogue for journals related to your profession.
 Examples at the Central Library: